 No matter where you live in Texas, large trucks are a part of life.
 Big trucks transport everything from gasoline for your car to food for your table to furniture for your home and much, much more.
 There are thousands of tractor-trailers and other heavy trucks on Texas’ roadways each year.

 An accident with a large truck can be a terrifying and devastating experience, leaving victims with serious, and perhaps life-threatening, injuries.
-When you have been injured in a large truck crash in Texas, or if you have suffered the loss of a loved one as a result of a truck accident, you need a truck acident lawyer on your side.
+When you have been injured in a large truck crash in Texas, or if you have suffered the loss of a loved one as a result of a truck accident, you need an Odessa truck accident attorney on your side.

-At The Seerden Law Firm, PLLC, our passionate Midland truck accident lawyer can represent you in your claim for damages and help you to understand what you need to know about recovering compensation when a truck accident changes your life.
+At The Seerden Law Firm, PLLC, our passionate Odessa truck accident attorney can represent you in your claim for damages and help you to understand what you need to know about recovering compensation when a truck accident changes your life.

 Regardless of how important large trucks may be, there is no doubt that trucks are also dangerous, too.
 There were more than 35,500 commercial vehicle-involved crashes in the state of Texas in a single year, as reported by the Texas Department of Transportation.